arvestad/FastPhylo/README.md

 # Fastphylo #

-Fastphylo is software project containing the implementations of the algorithms "Fast Computation of Distance Estimators" and "Fast Neighbor Joining".
+Fastphylo is software project containing the implementations of the algorithms "Fast Computation of Distance Estimators", "Fast Neighbor Joining", and more.
 The software is licensed under the MIT license.

 ## Downloads ##